How do I start?

 See the PACE Activity Management Procedure for more.

 PACE provides equal opportunities to students of all backgrounds.
 This includes students who have a disability or health condition.
-We encourage you to speak with your unit convenor or contact Campus Wellbeing to discuss any adjustments you may need.
+We encourage you to speak with your unit convenor or contact Student Wellbeing to discuss any adjustments you may need.

 We are committed to work with you, your Unit Convenor, and the host organisation to ensure you get the most out of your PACE activity.
 Find out more about disability support at Macquarie.